rcpch/digital-growth-charts-server/documentation/docs/clinician/how-the-api-works.md

 ---
 # How the API Works

 Details for interested clinicians and statisticians.
+It is not necessary to understand this detail in order to use growth charts clinically, this is just for those interested in the technical details.

 ## Growth Charting Introduction